Connecting NTK and NNGP: A Unified Theoretical Framework for Wide Neural Network Learning Dynamics: Discussion

-Our Bayesian framework provides a model of representational drift where the hidden layer weights undergo random drifts, while the readout weights is continuously realigning to keep performance unchanged, as previously suggested \cite{rule2020stable,rule2022self}.
-In our framework, this realignment is due to the presence of a loss-gradient signal.
+Our Bayesian framework provides a model of representational drift where the weights undergo random drifts which are compensated by continuous realignment of the hidden and readout weights, keeping the system in the solution space, as was previously suggested \cite{rule2020stable,rule2022self}.
+In our Langevin learning dynamics, this realignment is due to the presence of an ongoing learning signal, which is nonzero even at the equilibrium stage.
 The source of the putative realignment signals in brain circuits is unclear.
-An alternative hypothesis is that computations in the neuronal circuits are based on features that are invariant to the representational drift \cite{deitch2021representational,rule2019causes,marks2021stimulus,rubin2019revealing,druckmann2012neuronal,kaufman2014cortical}.
-We provide an example of such features and show that performance can be maintained after drift.
+An alternative hypothesis is that the computation in neuronal circuits is based on representational features that are invariant to the drift process \cite{deitch2021representational,rule2019causes,marks2021stimulus,rubin2019revealing,druckmann2012neuronal,kaufman2014cortical}.
+We show that in our framework, this scenario requires (1) that the readout weights are frozen after learning and (2) that task-relevant information impacts the structure of the representation kernel even after its decorrelation (the 'mean-kernel', Eq. \ref{eq:K mean}).
+We provide examples of such features and illustrate how invariant codes can be enhanced by appropriate architectural biases that further constrain the drift.